 It's always a guilty feeling pushing away that Duolingo notification.
-You usually end up thinking something like "what was I thinking...
+You usually end up thinking something like "What was I thinking...?
 I'm way too lazy to learn Japanese.
 Plus, I don't have the time."

 People make time for the things that are worth their time.
 Otherwise, why dump hours of your life into anything?
 If you're too lazy to do a Duolingo lesson, it's usually because the reward isn't worth the time you're investing into it.

 I myself love languages.
 Over the years, I've tried many times to learn different languages through Duolingo – Indonesian, French, Chinese, Japanese, and Korean to name a few.
-I gave up every single time, and my reason was very similar to that of every high school student who has ever been forced to take a foreign language credit:
+I gave up every single time, and my reason was very similar to that of every high schooler who has ever been forced to take a foreign language credit: